camunda/camunda-bpm-examples/servicetask/service-invocation-asynchronous/README.md

 ![Process Model][1]

 * Wait State Before: initially the process instance is waiting here.
-* Synchronous Service Task: the service task invoked by the process engine in an asynchronous fashion.
+* Asynchronous Service Task: the service task invoked by the process engine in an asynchronous fashion.
 * Wait State After: in case of a successful invocation, the process instance will advance to here.

 ### Create a Signallable Activity Behavior Implementation